Bayside, Queens: Bayside Hills

 Bayside Hills is a subdivision of Bayside's south side, bordered by 48th Avenue to the north, the Long Island Expressway to the south, 211th Street to the west, and Springfield Boulevard on the east.
-The homes in Bayside Hills, many of which were built by Gross Morto, are generally more upscale and have higher property values.
+The homes in Bayside Hills, many built by Gross Morton, are generally more upscale and have higher property values.

-Bayside Hills is known for its thirty-three street malls and accents, especially the gatehouse at Bell Boulevard and 48th Avenue, gateposts on 48th Avenue from 216th Street, and Bayside Hills Street Clock at 50th Avenue and 215th Street.
+Bayside Hills is known for its 33 street malls and accents, especially the gatehouse at Bell Boulevard and 48th Avenue, gateposts on 48th Avenue from 216th Street, and Bayside Hills Street Clock at 50th Avenue and 214th Street.
 The Victorian style street clock sits upon the Leo Green Clock Mall, dedicated to the local civic activist.
 Further east, Captain William C Dermody Triangle Park (48 Avenue and 216 Street) memorializes Dermody's abolitionism and service in the Civil War, leading him to be mortally wounded at the Battle of Spotsylvania Court House.
 Much of the public green space is maintained by the NYC Parks Department and the Bayside Hills Civic Association.

 The zip code 11364 is shared with Oakland Gardens.

 Bay Terrace

 Bay Terrace is an affluent neighborhood often considered part of the larger area of Bayside.
 The area encompasses gated cooperative/condominium developments such as the Bay Club and Baybridge Condominium.
-Other cooperative/condominium developments include the Towers at Waters Edge, the Kennedy Street Quad, the Bayside Townhouse Condominiums, Bay Country Owners, Bell Owners and others.
-The gated estate community of the "Bayside Gables" is also located within the Bay Terrace neighborhood, being the site of some of the only single family homes in the area.
+Other coop/condo developments include the Towers at Waters Edge, the Kennedy Street Quad, the Bayside Townhouse Condominiums, Bay Country Owners, and Bell Owners.
+The gated estate community of the "Bayside Gables" is also in the Bay Terrace neighborhood and is the site of some of the area's only single-family homes.
 Bay Terrace overlooks the East River and the approaches to the Throgs Neck Bridge from the Clearview Expressway and Cross Island Parkway.
 The neighborhood is bounded on the west by the Clearview Expressway, on the south by 26th Avenue and 28th Avenue, and to the east and north by the Little Neck Bay and Little Bay.
 The civic organization serving Bay Terrace is the Bay Terrace Community Alliance (BTCA).
 Bay Terrace has the ZIP Code 11360.

 Oakland Gardens

-Oakland Gardens is a middle class neighborhood in the southern part of Bayside, bounded to the north by the Long Island Expressway, to the east by Alley Pond Park, to the south by Union Turnpike, and to the west by Cunningham Park.
+Oakland Gardens is a middle class neighborhood in southern Bayside, bounded to the north by the Long Island Expressway, to the east by Alley Pond Park, to the south by Union Turnpike, and to the west by Cunningham Park.
 Bayside proper is to the north, and Queens Village and Bellerose are to the south and southeast, respectively.
-Fredrick Newbold Lawrence built a mansion in the area in 1847 called "The Oaks", and the neighborhood's name probably derives from that estate.
+Fredrick Newbold Lawrence built a mansion in the area in 1847 called The Oaks, and the neighborhood's name probably derives from that estate.
 Many people refer to Oakland Gardens as "southern Bayside".
-Its Median income is $54,031.
+Its median income is $54,031.